xbanks/kirkshoop.github.io/_posts/2015-03-13-await-in-c++-await-the-future.markdown

 Libraries that provide safe and efficient algorithms that compose with the await proposal are needed as much as the algorithms in the existing STL and the proposed RangeV3 libraries.
 I will show some options for these in subsequent posts.

 ### try it out
 After installing [Visual Studio 2015 Preview](https://www.visualstudio.com/en-us/news/vs2015-vs.aspx) clone  [await](https://github.com/kirkshoop/await) and open the await solution.
+This code is in the **await** project in the solution.
 Currently the implementation requires that RTC be disabled and `/await` for the compiler and x64 machine target for the linker, which this solution has configured correctly.